JakobMiksch/osm-feature-info/README.md

 2. Install [osm2pgsql](https://osm2pgsql.org/) with minimal version `2.0.0`
 3. Setup Themepark

-    - clone the repo in a location of your choice: (<https://github.com/osm2pgsql-dev/osm2pgsql-themepark>)
+    - clone the [Themepark repo](https://github.com/osm2pgsql-dev/osm2pgsql-themepark) into a location of your choice
     - in your shell link the Themepark via this environment variable:

     ```shell
     export LUA_PATH="YOUR_PATH_TO/osm2pgsql-themepark/lua/?.lua;;"
     ```

-4. Import an OSM extract:
+4. Import an OSM extract into the database:

     ```shell
     # set database connection